 Admittedly, my definition of both “friend” and “need” are perhaps a bit skewed.
-College-aged dudes would probably use “need” to refer to things like Ramen Noodles and shot glasses.
+College-aged dudes would probably use “need” to refer to things like ramen noodles and shot glasses.
 But I’m no dude.

-Then fun times were had by all.
+Then it became this large outdoor umbrella and us… fun times were had by all.

-WRONG!
+Was I ready to toss in the proverbial towel?
+No way!
 I wasn’t giving up on my umbrella, ella, ella, eh, eh, eh.

 Because just like Rihanna sings…

-when the sun shines we’ll shine together.
+When the sun shines we’ll shine together.